LBHackney-IT/repairs-hub-frontend/README.md

 ### Environment variables

 Create a `.env` file.
-You will need to grab some secrets from the team.
+You will need to grab several secrets from the team to include.

+If you need to add or change a variable, first see the 'Managing environment variables' section, below.

 ### Authentication